-2.3 Step 3a: Determine noise affected area (with fence)
+Step 3a: Determine noise affected area (with fence)

-If the distance between the transformer and the property boundary is less than the distances outlined in steps 1 and 2 the installation of a fence or barrier is an effective way to reduce noise levels and therefore reduce the required separation distance.
+If the distance between the transformer and the property boundary is less than the distances outlined in Step 1 and Step 2, the installation of a fence or barrier is an effective way to reduce noise levels and therefore reduce the required separation distance.
 It will be necessary to determine the noise affected area to see whether compliance can be achieved.

-To obtain the full effect the fence must be solid, with no gaps and be constructed of brick, fibro, colourbond, steel, concrete or a similar material.
+To obtain the full effect, the fence must be solid, with no gaps and be constructed of brick, fibro, colourbond, steel, concrete or a similar material.

-Note: Where electrically conductive materials are to be or have been used the potential for step touch voltages needs to be considered.
-For more information refer to the UDS Manual.
+Note: Where electrically conductive materials are to be, or have been, used, the potential for step touch voltages needs to be considered.
+For more information refer to the Western Australian Service and Installation Requirements (WASIR) (EDM 27130164) Section 14.4.10.3.

-The table below indicates the noise affected area for varying fence heights and sides.
+Table 3: Separation distances and fences, below indicates the noise affected area for varying fence heights and sides.

-The distances listed in the table are the noise affected areas, which is the distance from the transformer within which it could be expected that noise from the transformer will exceed the assigned levels in the Noise Regulations.
+The distances listed in the table are the noise affected areas (the distance from the transformer within which it could be expected that noise from the transformer will exceed the assigned levels in the Noise Regulations).
 If the green highlighted distances can be achieved, the transformer is deemed to comply.